 The reverse mortgage differs from a traditional 2nd mortgage, or a home equity line of credit, in that the homeowner's income and debt ratio is not considered in the qualification for the loan, nor are monthly mortgage payments required.
 The reverse mortgage pays the homeowner, and is available regardless of the homeowner's current income.
 However, HUD requires that income, assets, monthly living expenses, credit history, and the timely payment of ongoing homeownership costs, including real estate taxes and homeowners insurance, be verified.
 This verification is designed to ensure that the borrower can continue to pay monthly living expenses.

 Generally, the amount that can be borrowed is proportional to the value of the home, the age of the homeowner, and inversely proportional to the prevailing interest rate.
-(For an estimate of what you can get, check out Reverse Mortgage Calculator by the National Reverse Mortgage Lenders Association .)
 There are no monthly payments, because the loan is not due as long as the house is the borrower's principal residence.
 However, the homeowner is still required to pay real estate taxes and other conventional payments like utilities, but with an FHA-insured HUD reverse mortgage, the home cannot be foreclosed nor can the homeowner be forced to vacate the house.

 Home Equity Conversion Mortgages (HECMs)